abhiramready/matrixread-Blog/README.md

 💯 Pagespeed Insights **99**, GTmetrix **A** Rating
 ⚙️ Minimal and optimized plugin configuration for High-Performance
 📖 By creating this blog I have learned to set up Hosting, Domain, CDN, SEO
-CDN - Content Delivery Network, SEO - Search engine optimization
+CDN - Content Delivery Network, SEO - Search Engine Optimization

 ## 📋 Changelog